BLE-LTER/ble-handbook/handbook.md

 ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA pkg_mgmt GRANT ALL ON TABLES TO ble_group_owner;
 ```

-Also, executing this SQL snippet would perform all necessary tasks from scratch on a new PG cluster empty of roles.
-This creates both login-enabled users and groups, and assigns users to appropriate groups.
+Also, executing this SQL snippet would perform all BLE role-related tasks from scratch on a new PG cluster empty of roles.
+This creates both login-enabled users and groups, grant rights to groups, and assigns users to appropriate groups.

 Remember to (1) change passwords, and (2) swap out roles "an" and "tim" with appropriate usernames for real users if applicable.